darksworm/aerospace-scratchpad/docs/README.md

 ## Command: `move`

 Move the current focused window to the scratchpad workspace.
-The scratchpad workspace is a special workspace that is not visible to the user.
 The window will be hidden until you show it again.
-You actually can see this in your workspace list, but it can be ignored, it just store the windows that are hidden.
+You actually can see this in your workspace list, but it can be ignored, it just to store the windows that are "hidden".

 ### USAGE